Over $25.5 MILLION INVESTED

 Updown

 Fun Time Early Childhood Academy provides safe, quality, affordable education and care for children of low-income working families in the River Park area.
 NCEF funding supports tuition assistance for 96 toddlers and preschoolers to receive quality child development services year-round.
-Funding will also assist with the expansion of Fun Time’s services to additional children hosted at Poinciana Elementary School.
+Funding will also assist with the expansion of Fun Time’s services to additional children hosted at Poinciana Elementary School and Golden Gate High School.

 • Grace Place for Children and Families